Hachitus/FlaTWorld/README.md

 The map supports adding extensions and even some of the core libraries parts have been implemented as extensions.
 You must comply to just couple rules:
 * Be careful when constructing an extension.
 They have a lot of freedom to mess around with the map data (which might change in the future).
 * When extension is initialized, it will create this.mapInstance and this.protectedProperties.
 First has the current instantiated map and second the private methods and properties for plugins to use
+* Extensions init-method must return promise, to verify, when the plugin is ready
 * Must return an object containing:
   * init-method
   * 'PluginName' variable, which has same value as the exported library name